-We are also offering in-person Waterwise workshops now.
+We are also offering in-person Waterwise workshops in red and orange settings.
 Again, keeping everyone safe will be our top priority, i.e. spaced seating, mask-wearing, and well-ventilated rooms – we can chat about this when you book, and we’ll organise to visit your venue before the event so we all know how the workshop will run.

 Workshops can be held with a minimum of ten people, and up to 25 (with spaced seating).
 Workshops take about an hour and a half, which includes time for questions and answers.

 For those who prefer, we are also still offering online workshops.
 For more information, and to book a workshop, email [email protected].

 Water saving devices

 We stock a great range of water saving devices at a discounted rate – all available at the EcoMatters Store.

 These devices will help you reduce the flow rate (the amount of water per minute that comes out of tap or shower fittings) and greatly reduce how much water gets used.
 Reducing flow rates helps keep your water use, and monthly bill, lower.
 Showers typically use the most water (27%) in a household.